 A bad hiring decision can put a strain on a company financially.
-According to CV-Library, its costs UK businesses losses of up to £15,000 (per hire).
+According to CV-Library, it costs UK businesses losses of up to £15,000 (per hire).
 This is due to the time and resources being invested in various different stages of the recruiting process.
 Unfortunately, these mistakes are at times inevitable and companies often feel the pinch of taking on board a bad hire.
 However, there are possible technological solutions that recruiters and hiring managers can adopt in order to reduce this risk and in the future make more effective hiring decisions.

 At times as many as 75% of applicants are underqualified for a given job role.
 Without the usage of hiring technology, it can result in recruiters spending a high proportion of their time sorting through applications and disregarding those unspecific to the position.
-If this is not done correctly, human error can ultimately affect the quality of hire and increases the chances of recruiting a ‘bad hire’.
+If this is not done correctly, human error can ultimately affect the quality of hire and increase the chances of recruiting a ‘bad hire’.

 Automated candidate screening reduces the reliance on a recruiter having to manually narrow down applications and instead this initial decision-making stage is managed with the addition of hiring technology.
 This type of automation works by filtering through CVs/resumes to determine the best fit for a specific role.
-Which can be dependent on different factors such as, experience, skills and qualifications.
-The applications are then narrowed down and the recruiter or hiring manager is presented with the most appropriate candidates to whom match the job requirements.
+Which can be dependent on different factors such as experience, skills and qualifications.
+The applications are then narrowed down and the recruiter or hiring manager is presented with the most appropriate candidates who match the job requirements.
 By depending less on human evaluation to reduce high volumes of job applications, the risk of letting qualified candidates slip through the recruitment process is reduced.
-Saving the hiring professional valuable time to which they can reinvest back into other aspects of their profession.
+Saving the hiring professionals valuable time to which they can reinvest back into other aspects of their profession.

 Reconsider existing talent